 First example: Tuggy’s paraphrase of James Anderson.
 (This example refers to James Anderson, Paradox in Christian Theology: An Analysis of its Presence, Character and Epistemic Status, Paternoster, 2007.)
 Tuggy writes: “Orthodox belief about the Trinity, Anderson holds, involves one in believing for example, that Jesus is identical to God, the Father is identical to God, and that Jesus and the Father are not identical” (Tuggy pg 47).
 Tuggy’s citation is pages 11-59 of Anderson’s book.
 On checking, I can’t see Anderson say that.
 Perhaps Tuggy has in mind what Anderson writes on pg 30, but if so it is an erroneous paraphrase of this: “the Father is identical with, not distinct from, the one divine ousia (essence, substance, Godhead); likewise for the Son and Spirit.”
 It is frustrating when checking a source reveals something different from what is claimed.
 Saying “identical” to “God” (as a count noun) is, I’m sure, not what Anderson meant by saying “identical with… the one divine ousia.”
 This is a serious difference.

-To be clear, the only citations that I cross-checked where these three, and all three are erroneous readings of these scholars, which is troubling.
+To be clear, the only citations that I cross-checked were those three, and all three are erroneous readings of those scholars.
+Why?
+It's troubling.

 I said two main flaws, and the other is to do with how Tuggy uses a one/three-self idea.
-The thing is, this is meant to be a literature review of writers’ ideas.
+The thing is, that part of his book/encyclopaedia article is meant to be a literature review of writers’ ideas.
 But the writers he covers have largely not considered the sort of one/three-self framework Tuggy writes about.
-But his literature review gives the impression of centuries’ old ‘one/three-self’ debates.
+But his literature review gives the impression of centuries’ old ‘one/three-self’ debate and of such authors participating in it.
 To show why this is problematic, a bit more detail.

 Tuggy centre-stages the idea of a “one-self God.”
 He claims, “God in the Bible is always portrayed as a great self” (pg 4).
 This may well strike the reader as odd.
-It’s not a Bible phrase.
-It’s also not something you usually hear people describing the God of the Bible as.
+It’s not a Bible phrase, let alone "always."
+It’s also not something you usually hear people describing the God of the Bible as: "a great self"!
+No sirree.
 He quotes Brian Leftow using the term “one-self” for God (pg 8) and Swinburne.
-(Curiously.
-Francis Joseph Hall (1857–1932) doesn’t get a mention or a bibliography entry.
-Hall, however, brings a theological nuance to ‘self’ that Tuggy doesn’t.)
 That’s it.
 And yet Tuggy’s literature review features much talk of a “one-self Trinity” and a “three-self Trinity” in a way that the literature he reviews doesn’t generally correspond to.
 Theologians through history who never classified their work in this way are nevertheless assigned to these categories by Tuggy, and the paradigm for this is his definition of 'self,' which is not one of theological depth or nuance.
 (I hope he wouldn't mind me saying that.
 It's not meant as a criticism.)
 So let’s see how this second main flaw plays out.
+(Curiously.
+Francis Joseph Hall (1857–1932) doesn’t get a mention or a bibliography entry.
+Hall, however, brings a theological nuance to ‘self’ that Tuggy might have wanted to visit.)

 So, under his classification of “one-self” Trinity theory: Tuggy claims that Barth and Rahner “endorse one-self Trinity theories” (pg 6) even though Barth scholars, for example, will be wondering when Barth ever did “endorse” such a thing (is it really appropriate to re-frame Barth’s divine self and modes this way?); also Leftow; and “Augustine is arguably a one-self trinitarian” (pg 90).
 Tuggy rather imposes his taxonomy on Augustine: “One must say “three persons”, but for Augustine these are not three selves” (pg 91).
 I’m pretty sure that question was never even put to Augustine.
 If it were possible to time travel, Augustine would no doubt not rely on Tuggy’s definition of ‘self’ anyway for the purposes of theology, but would draw up a definition and come to any conclusions on that basis under his own control.
 (I mention Tuggy’s ‘self’ definition further below.)